-Figure 16: Predicted mean fish abundance at 3 meter and 15 meter depths from a linear mixed effects model with transect depth as the fixed effect and site as the random effect.
-Red dots indicate predicted mean abundance, horizontal lines represent 95% confidence intervals.

-Fish abundances at 3 meter and 15 meter depths were similar under the linear mixed effect model estimates and non-parametric median values.
-The 3 meter depth median value was 14.7 fish and the linear mixed effect model abundance estimate was 14.10 ± 5.4 fish.
-The 15 meter depth median value was 32.0 fish and the linear mixed effect model abundance estimate was 33.74 ± 6.9 fish.
-The similarities of these two methods in determining fish abundances provides added confidence in the model results.

 Fish community results

 The fish community composition at the two depths were compared using non-metric multi-dimensional scaling (nMDS) plots (Figure 11).
 The transect depth communities do not overlap, but the moderate stress value (0.166) of the nMDS plot indicates the dissimilarities between replicate transects may not be well represented by the 2-dimensional plot.
 The analysis of similarity (ANOSIM) test results indicate there is no significant difference between depth communities (p-value = 0.001, R statistic = 0.082); an R statistic close to 0 indicates community similarity and a value close to 1 indicates community dissimilarity, with the p-value measuring how likely that result is over 999 permutations.